v-exec/Elyium/README.md

 - Create save functionality (finally).
 This would take the player data stored in the narrative system, as well as all of the entities in whichever area they last were.
 How, exactly?
 I don't know.

 - Make everything prettier, add visual polish, add sound effects, add music(?), add cool startup animation, make more narrative content, refine narrative system.
 This is the final stage.

-In all honesty, I doubt that I will be able to reach the final stage by the project deadline.
-I think it's most likely that I create the minimum viable product, then spend a bunch of time on the narrative system, and have a bit of time to maybe get the Google Maps thing to work.
-I say this because I'm certain that I've overlooked at least a few things, and many unforseen challenges will come up.
-Though I do believe that I will, at the very least, create something that acts as a prototype and showcases the ideas I'd like to express.